When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Zen Garden 09, 48 x 21 x 2 inches Mixed Media on canvas

-Zen Garden 09 work in progress, 48 x 21 x 2 inches Mixed Media on canvas
+Zen Garden 09 work in progress, 48 x 21 x 2 inches mixed media on canvas

 The perfect painting in a room can elevate the atmosphere of the whole floor, and sets the tone for showing off the entire house.
-With selling the house in mind, I’m trying to choose a decent painting for our living room, but the only one that really looked good there was Zen Garden #2.
-It sold, so I decided it’s worthwhile to make two more for the series - even though painting walls is the order of the day.
+With selling the house in mind, I’m trying to choose a decent painting for our living room, because Zen Garden 02 sold, so I decided it’s worthwhile to make two more for the series.

 Zen Garden 10, 40 x 60 x 3 inches Mixed Media on canvas